carbon-language/carbon-lang/docs/design/classes.md

 the method using the function pointer in the vtable, to get the overridden implementation from the most derived class that implements the method.

+This data layout is reflected in the order of declarations in a class definition.
+An `extend base` declaration, when present in a class definition, must appear before any other declarations adding data to the class instances, such as instance variables.

 Since a final class may not be extended, the compiler can bypass the vtable and use [static dispatch](https://en.wikipedia.org/wiki/Static_dispatch).
-In general, you can use a combination of an abstract base class and a final class instead of an extensible class if you need to distinguish between exactly a type and possibly a subtype.
+In general, you can use a combination of an abstract base class and a final class instead of an extensible class if you need to distinguish between "exactly a type" and "possibly a subtype."

 ```
 base class Extensible { ... }